How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Kamo River Kyoto Japan

-DAY 2 – KYOTO SIGHTSEEING
+DAY 2 – KYOTO’S TOP SIGHTS

 Fushimi Inari Taisha

-Start your second day in Kyoto with the ultimate torii gate experience!
-The Fushimi Inari Taisha is a Shinto shrine in Kyoto famous for its thousands of orange torii gates that seem to go on forever.
+Let’s back it up a bit with a quick intro.
+The Fushimi Inari Taisha is Kyoto’s most famous Shinto shrine known for its thousands of orange torii gates that seem to go on forever.

 The trails here lead into the wooded forest of the sacred Mount Inari.
 If you’re looking to get a quick bout of exercise in, this is your chance (sightseeing while hiking?
 Yes!
 Killing two birds with one stone).